Roberto A. Abad

-Roberto A. Abad (born May 22, 1944) is a lawyer and judge who served as Philippine Supreme Court Associate Justice from August 7, 2009, to May 22, 2014.
+Roberto A. Abad (born May 22, 1944) is a lawyer and judge who served as an associate justice of the Supreme Court of the Philippines from August 7, 2009, to May 22, 2014.

 Law career

 Abad was on the Dean's honor list at the Ateneo de Manila University, where he earned his law degree in 1968.
 He is a member of the Fraternal Order of Utopia.
 He first engaged in private practice at the Jose W. Diokno Law Office in 1968, and then he joined the government, working as Technical Assistant (1969–1973) and Associate Attorney (1974–1975) at the Supreme Court, supervised by then Chief Justice Fred Ruiz Castro.

 In 1975, he joined the Office of the Solicitor General (OSG).
 In 1985, he was promoted to Assistant Solicitor General, a post he held for about a year before setting up his own law firm.

 He has rendered free legal aid for the Free Legal Assistance Group (FLAG), Department of Social Welfare and Development, and the Angels of Hope Orphanage, Pulong Bunga, Silang, Cavite.
 He has conducted weekend training for lay and religious catechists for the Archdiocese of Manila.

 From 1988 to 1990, he worked as legal consultant for the presidential committee on the nuclear power plant under the late Justice Secretary Sedfrey Ordoñez.
 Later, he worked as counsel for the Equitable Banking Corporation and its officers and branch managers during the impeachment trial of former President Joseph E. Estrada.

 Prior to his retirement, he penned the High Court's ruling in Disini v.
 Secretary of Justice on the contentious Cybercrime Prevention Act of 2012, a landmark decision.